CrystallineCore/Biscuit/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PostgreSQL: 12+](https://img.shields.io/badge/PostgreSQL-16%2B-blue.svg)](https://www.postgresql.org/)

 **Biscuit** is a specialized PostgreSQL index access method (IAM) designed for blazing-fast pattern matching on `LIKE`  queries, with native support for multi-column searches.
 It eliminates the recheck overhead of trigram indexes while delivering significant performance improvements on wildcard-heavy queries.
+It stands for _Bitmap Indexed Searching with Comprehensive Union and Intersection Techniques_.

 ---

-## 🚀 **Performance Highlights**

-**Key advantages:**
-- ✅ **Zero recheck overhead** - Returns exact matches, no heap access for validation
-- ✅ **Multi-column optimization** - Query planning across columns
-- ✅ **Query Planning** - Intelligent score-based execution ordering for multiple pattern filters
+**What's new?**

+**v2.0.1 (2024-12-06)**

+* **Fixed incorrect results** when using multiple `LIKE` / `NOT LIKE` predicates on the same column.
+* Root cause: global (not per-predicate) bitmap inversion.
+* Fix: correct per-predicate bitmap handling; all multi-filter patterns now return accurate results.
+* Added full, efficient support for the `NOT LIKE` operator.
+* Backward-compatible; recommended to update and re-verify critical queries.

 ---

-## 📦 **Installation**
+##  **Installation**

 ### **Requirements**
 - Build tools: `gcc`, `make`, `pg_config`